 The school's Digital Library also features access to LIRN: The Library and Information Resources Network, a 501(c)(3) nonprofit corporation formed in 1996, is a consortium of educational institutions that have joined together to share access to information resources.
-The LIRN® collection provides students with millions of peer-reviewed and full-text journal, magazine, and newspaper articles, ebooks, podcasts, audio, and video resources to support their academic studies from ProQuest, Books24x7, and more, covering topics for General Education, and Business programs.
-The Business School Faculty and students can access these valuable resources from within the Digital Library.
-Ref.
-ISD- Volume 7 | No. 4 | 2018-2019 Currently, two new objectives are in progress:
+The LIRN® collection provides students with millions of peer-reviewed and full-text journal, magazine, and newspaper articles, e-books, podcasts, audio, and video resources to support their academic studies from ProQuest, Books24x7, and more, covering topics for General Education, and Business programs.
+WBS Faculty and students can access these valuable resources from within the Digital Library.

+Currently, two new objectives are in progress:

 a) Integration of software required to satisfy and deal with the subscription contents needs (scientific journals, books etc.).
-For this milestone the Business School has chosen SFX, in order to create context-sensitive linking between all components of the Digital Library collection, such as abstracts, full-text documents, other library catalogs, indexing databases, journal citations, and so on.
-Contextsensitive linking will provide the digital library users much easier access to information: metadata about one source linked to other related sources that the user can access simply by clicking the links. b) Integration, using OAI-PMH protocol, with library resources of other institutions that have agreements with the Business School.
+For this milestone WBS has chosen SFX, in order to create context-sensitive linking between all components of the Digital Library collection, such as abstracts, full-text documents, other library catalogs, indexing databases, journal citations, and so on.
+Context-sensitive linking will provide the digital library users much easier access to information: metadata about one source linked to other related sources that the user can access simply by clicking the links.

+b) Integration, using OAI-PMH protocol, with library resources of other institutions that have agreements with WBS.

-Other learning resources and Information services All learning resources and materials for the Business School students and professors are available through the school's in-house learning platform, centralized and under the Business School control.
+Other learning resources and Information services

+All learning resources and materials for WBS students and professors are available through the school's in-house learning platform, centralized and under WBS control.
 Also, learning resources of third parties are available through the school's learning platform (accessing the Digital Library).

-Learning management system Westfield Business School uses Brightspace as learning management system.
+Learning management system

+Westfield Business School uses Brightspace as learning management system.
 Brightspace is a Software Learning Management System Software created by the company D2L (United States).
 BrightSpace is not a one size fits all common learning management (LMS) systems.
 It is easier to use, more flexible and intelligent.
 With BrightSpace, you can customize each student's experience to get real results.
 BrightSpace is a world leader in learning analysis: its platform predicts student performance so you can take action in real time to keep it on track.